ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 The command above will use the local .env file to create project , FW settings , Clour router , PSC endpoint and the Kcc config controller cluster.
 It will also create a root-sync.yaml file.

 At the end we need to copy the two files `.env` and `root-sync.yaml` copy it into this `tier1-infra` repo under the folder `bootstrap/<env>`

-If we check in the .env file in the tier1-Infra-REPO (Or a .env file alredy exists in the repo) , then we can use:
+Since the tools folder is a submodule in the tier1-infra-repo , So we can copy the files from tools folder to bootstrap folder in tier1-infra repo.
 ```
-bash setup-kcc.sh <ENV> <tier1-infra-REPO-URL>

-<ENV> is dev/uat/prod (ENV name inside the bootstrap folder in tier1 Infra repo)
+cp tools/scripts/bootstrap/.env bootstrap/<ENV>
+cp tools/scripts/bootstrap/root-sync.yaml bootstrap/<ENV>
 ```

-In this case the .env file from the ENV specific folder from tier1-infra-REPO gets used to spin the Kcc resources.
-At the end we still will need to check in the  `root-sync.yaml` file to the `tier1-infra` repo

 # 5. Create your landing zone